 This policy contributes towards achieving the Cheltenham Plan Vision: Theme A - objective a; Theme C - objectives a, b and f.

 LANDSCAPE AND SETTING

-- 7.3.
-For the purposes of this policy, the 'setting' of Cheltenham is considered to embody those features which create the distinctive sense of place for the Borough, including the Cotswold escarpment, the distinguished architectural heritage and the myriad green spaces. - 7.4.
-Cheltenham's attractive setting is undoubtedly one of its prime assets and is recognised by the emerging Place Strategy for the Borough as a key factor in helping to achieve sustainable economic growth and securing social wellbeing.
-The
+7.3.
+For the purposes of this policy, the 'setting' of Cheltenham is considered to embody those features which create the distinctive sense of place for the Borough,

 LANDSCAPE